MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-flag-mail-items-from-a-manager-for-follow-up.md

 ﻿---
-title: 'Flag Mail Items from a Manager for Follow-Up'
+title: Flag mail items from a manager for follow-up
-TOCTitle: 'Flag Mail Items from a Manager for Follow-Up' ms:assetid: 5f7f3678-0f63-451e-ba08-cd973525aa1b ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff424470(v=office.15)
+TOCTitle: Flag mail items from a manager for follow-up ms:assetid: 5f7f3678-0f63-451e-ba08-cd973525aa1b ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff424470(v=office.15)
 ms:contentKeyID: 55119898
 ms.date: 07/24/2014
 mtps_version: v=office.15
 ---

-# Flag Mail Items from a Manager for Follow-Up
+# Flag mail items from a manager for follow-up

 This example shows how to flag email items that were received from the user’s manager for follow-up.